qqrm/cargo-warden/SECURITY.md

 - Avoid discussing vulnerabilities in public chats, issues, or pull requests before coordinated disclosure.
 - Credit reporters in the advisory when they consent to disclosure.

+## Operational Monitoring Guidance

+Proactive monitoring helps surface suspicious activity early:

+- Run sandboxed commands with `--metrics-port <PORT>` to expose the Prometheus endpoint.
+Scrape counters such as `violations_total`, `blocked_total`, and the per-unit gauges defined in `SPEC.md` to spot anomalous builds.
+- Persist the generated `warden-events.jsonl` (or `warden.log` symlink) and the adjacent `warden-metrics.json` snapshot to your log pipeline.
+The JSONL stream captures every verdict, while the snapshot records cumulative counters for offline review.
+- Automate triage with the `cargo warden report --format json` command, which combines the latest events and metrics.
+Alert when denied executions or network connections increase unexpectedly.

 Thank you for helping us keep cargo-warden users safe.